yyang-pplus/yyang-pplus.github.io/_posts/2018-05-10-the-second-system-effect-misunderstood.md

 {% include second-system-effect-navigation.html %}

-# The Second System vs The Second Generation
+# The second system vs the second generation

 A common misunderstanding about the second-system effect, is failed to distinguish the second system with the second generation of the same system.